-George and his wife Mary, from Gravesend in Kent, were thousands of miles apart when they first discovered that he was suffering with AML.
-Their story takes us from Kerala in India and back to the UK where the world-renowned haematology team at King’s arranged a lifesaving stem cell transplant.
+George from Gravesend in Kent was thousands of miles apart from his wife Mary when he was diagnosed with acute myeloid leukaemia (AML).
+His story takes us from Kerala in India and back to the UK where the world-renowned haematology team at King’s College Hospital arranged a lifesaving stem cell transplant.
 Here George, aged 56, shares his incredible story:

 I first realised that I was unwell during a stay in Kerala with my parents when I suddenly blacked out in May 2020 and was taken to hospital where tests revealed my blood count was low.
 I checked with my family doctor in a speciality hospital in Cochin where further tests confirmed a variation in blood count.
 The doctor referred me to the Amritha Institute of Medical Sciences where blood and bone marrow tests were conducted and I was diagnosed with Acute Myeloid Leukaemia (AML).

 There were no signs or symptoms at all other than that one black out and I was healthy and active.
 Being diagnosed in India was tough as my wife and daughters were all in the UK.
 Covid-19 was spreading through India and due to lockdown I was unable to return in March 2020 as planned.
 It was difficult to share the details with family initially, but my faith kept me strong.
 My family gave me encouragement, support, and confidence to face the challenge while in India until I landed back in the UK with a smile and positivity.